axonivy-market/decision-component-util/approval-decision-utils-product/README.md

 ![](./doc/img/1-request.PNG)

 ### Create managed bean
-Create the managed bean of this component by extending `com.axonivy.utils.decisioncomponent.managedbean.AbstractApprovalDecisionBean` class.
+Create the managed bean of this component by extending `com.axonivy.utils.approvaldecision.managedbean.AbstractApprovalDecisionBean` class.

-By default, the component uses the enum `com.axonivy.utils.decisioncomponent.enums.ApprovalDecisionOption` to obtain decision options.
+By default, the component uses the enum `com.axonivy.utils.approvaldecision.enums.ApprovalDecisionOption` to obtain decision options.
 If you prefer to use your own enum as options for decision, override the methods `getDecisionLabel()`, `getDecisions()`.

 ### Handle save/submit approval histories in your managed bean.